(Updated May 27, 2026) Saga IT

 Key FHIR capabilities for EHR integration:

-- Bulk Data: The $export operation for extracting large datasets (population health, payer data exchange, analytics).
+• Bulk Data ($export): The async operation for extracting large datasets (population health, payer data exchange, analytics).

 FHIR is ideal for new application development, patient-facing apps, and API-first architectures.
 It is less suited for high-throughput, real-time interfaces where HL7 v2 over MLLP remains more efficient.